PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

         * `<device class>` is a unique identifier for the device class.
 If you're in development (using developer credentials), you can use `dev-device`.

         This generates the `update_default_resources.c` file.

-* An API key from [Pelion Device Management](https://cloud.mbed.com/docs/latest/integrate-web-app/api-keys.html).
-Be sure to copy the key when prompted.

 * You also need to know your device's vendor and class ID.